qiime2/docs/source/tutorials/pd-mice.rst

      --m-metadata-column genotype \
      --o-visualization ./ancom_genotype.qzv

 When you open the ancom visualizations, you’ll see a volcano plot on top which relates the ANCOM W statistical to the CLR (center log transform) for the groups.
 The W statistic is the number of tests whether the ratio between a given pair of ASVs is significant at the test threshold (typically fdr-adjusted p < 0.05).
-Because differential abundance in ANCOM is based on the ratio between tests, it does produce a traditional p-value.
+Because differential abundance in ANCOM is based on the ratio between tests, it does not produce a traditional p-value.

 .. question::